antmicro/topwrap/docs/source/developers_guide/backends.md

 It produces `component`, `design` and `abstractionDefinition`/`busDefinition` files and relies on the `topwrap-ipxact-parser` library.
 For interconnects it reuses the SystemVerilog generators, as different HDL backends may yield different IR modules.

-This is the backend used by the `topwrap ipxact_gen` command, see [Generating IPXACT 2022 files](getting_started.md#generating-ipxact-2022-files).
+This is the backend used by `topwrap generate --ipxact`, see [Generating IPXACT 2022 files](../getting_started.md#generating-ipxact-2022-files).
-For details on the IP-XACT format and the Topwrap to IP-XACT conversion, see the [IP-XACT format](developers_guide/ipxact-design.md) document.
+For details on the IP-XACT format and the Topwrap to IP-XACT conversion, see the [IP-XACT format](ipxact-design.md) document.

 ### UNSPECIFIED interface type